Simple 3-Step Brightening Routine for Beginners

 Choose cleansers with these gentle brightening ingredients:

-Avoid cleansers with harsh sulfates or fragrances that can irritate skin and cause more dark spots.
+Avoid cleansers with harsh sulfates or strong fragrances that can irritate skin and cause more dark spots.

 Moisturizer with SPF (Daytime)